 Liquidity risk is the risk that the Pension Fund will have difficulties in paying its financial obligations as they fall due.
 For example; the benefits payable costs and capital commitments.
 The Fund therefore takes steps to ensure that it has adequate cash resources to meet its commitments.
-The Fund holds a large proportion of assets in instruments which can be liquidated at short notice, normally three working days.
-As at the 31 March 2022 these assets totalled approximately £112.8m comprising of bonds (see note 15.iv), with a further £93.0m held in cash by the custodian on behalf of the Fund and fund managers.
+The Fund holds proportion of assets as cash to allow for short notice payments and capital calls.
+As at the 31 March 2023 these assets totalled £58.4m held in cash by the custodian on behalf of the Fund and fund managers.